 Raise your hand if you know the feeling of someone mispronouncing your name.
 Is your hand up?
 Then you might want to check out this book 😉 Unhei is a girl who’s just moved to America from Korea — and, like every other child who’s been in her place, she’s anxious about making friends at her new school.
 Knowing that her name is hard to pronounce, she tells her classmates that she’ll choose a name next week.
 What follows is a heartwarming story about overcoming cultural and racial differences, and staying true to yourself.

 A good children’s book should accomplish two things.
 It needs to: 1) appeal to parents so that they will buy the book in the first place, and 2) appeal to the young minds the story is ultimately for.
 And, judging by the title alone, this book neatly checks off that second task!
-As for parents, they will likely be swayed by Scieszka’s fairy-tale-spoofing stories, such as “The Really Ugly Duckling,” and “Little Red Running Shorts.”
+As for parents, they will likely be swayed by Scieszka and Smith's fairy-tale-spoofing stories, such as “The Really Ugly Duckling,” and “Little Red Running Shorts.”
 It’s a true treat for the young and the, well, not-so-young.